5 Ways to Cope with Living Away from Family When Having a Baby

 People who moved away from their home country to live overseas understand your pain and worries so much better.
 People who have never lived overseas are most likely part of a set group of friends already.
 I found it hard to be accepted into those groups.

-To find likeminded people, check out your local expat community or new mom’s group on Facebook to connect to other parents.
+To find likeminded people, check out your local expat community or new mom’s group on Facebook or Meetup to connect to other parents.
 Once you know a few people, they might introduce you to their friends.
 That way you get to know more people around your area and build up your own support network.

 2. Include Your Family in Your Daily Life